Trademark Enforcement Outside the Courtroom: Customs, Watches, and Leveraging Online Platform Solutions

 This CLE course will guide IP counsel on enforcing trademark rights outside of litigation.
 The panel will discuss use of the U.S. Customs and Border Protection (CBP), trademark watch services, online infringement, and modern trademark clearance to amplify the strength of a brand and protect against infringement.
 Please contact Director of Marketing Jessica Lister at firstname.lastname@example.org for registration information.

-Michelle and Ali are trademark and copyright attorneys in Cantor Colburn's Trademark and Copyright Practice Group, ranked #6 in the US for trademark registrations in 2021.
+Michelle and Ali are trademark and copyright attorneys in Cantor Colburn's Trademark and Copyright Practice Group.
 Michelle and Ali concentrate their practice on counseling, protecting and enforcing trademark, trade dress, copyright, and related intellectual property rights, and counseling clients in unfair competition, Internet, advertising, and promotions law.
 They attend and speak at the world’s leading trademark industry association gatherings, including the International Trademark Association (INTA), MARQUES, and more.

 The prevalence of online marketplaces and social media platforms present increased challenges for brand owners.
 It is critical for brand owners to have a program in place that utilizes tools and approaches that will ensure vigilant protection of trademarks from infringement.